 Each time you apply for a loan, for example a car loan, personal loan, or a mortgage, your lender will check your credit rating.
 When you apply for a power account at your home, or want a monthly mobile plan, or broadband connection, your provider, too, will check your credit rating.

 And if you have a terrible credit rating, you could find yourself being turned down for the service or loan.
-For example, a phone provider might refuse to sign you up for a monthly mobile or power plan, forcing you to have to go prepaid instead.
+For example, a phone provider might refuse to sign you up for a monthly mobile or power plan, forcing you to go prepaid instead.

 → Related article: Best Personal Loans for Bad Credit Scores